ckm007/documentation/docs/setup/deploymentnew/v3-installation/1.2.0.3/overview.md

-# MOSIP 1.2.0.3 – Rapid Deployment Model
+# Rapid Deployment Model - 1.2.0.3

 ## Overview
-* MOSIP **v1.2.0.3** introduces a **Rapid Deployment Model** designed to accelerate infrastructure setup, configuration, and rollout while maintaining reliability, scalability, and cloud neutrality.
+* **Rapid Deployment Model** designed to accelerate infrastructure setup, configuration, and rollout while maintaining reliability, scalability, and cloud neutrality.
 * This model enables faster and more consistent deployments of the complete MOSIP stack through **automation-first principles**, leveraging Infrastructure as Code (IaC), containerization, and continuous delivery.

 ## Key Highlights